 Photo by Devin P. Grimes / MTSU Sidelines Archive

 Football season is quickly approaching, and it is a pivotal year for the Middle Tennessee State Blue Raiders.
 One of the key components to the 2018 season’s success will be the return of starting quarterback Brent Stockstill.
+We are not the only ones who are having a football season, Australia is in full swing of theirs, with their teams and fans going into support mode.
+Their AFL brisbane lions shop and other team stores are packed with people getting ready to wear the colors of their favorite team, as will we.

 Stockstill was injured in the second game against Minnesota last year, and the Blue Raiders season was derailed before it was able to take off.
 Stockstill and the Blue Raiders were primed for a breakout season, but it was postponed for the upcoming campaign.